amitshekhariitbhu/Fast-Android-Networking/README.md

 * Known Bug : As present if you are using GZIP Interceptor from client to server, Upload progress is not working perfectly in Multipart.

-  If you are using proguard, then add this rule in proguard-project.txt
+  If you are using Proguard with Gradle build system (which is usually the case), you don't have to do anything.
+The appropriate Proguard rules will be automatically applied.
+If you still need the rules applied in `proguard-rules.pro`, it is as follows:
   ```
   -dontwarn okio.**
   ```